danielhyk1/GPT-Twitter-Bot/README.md

 1. Sentiment analysis with Vader
 2. Tweet scraping of accounts and GPT-2 language generation based on training of these Tweets
 3. Botometer bot analysis to determine if the bot is a bot, (cannot recognize as a bot nor human)
+4. Entire bot is automated and posts on run

+*There is manual setup, look at instructions